Skip to content

 return

-last_output = trace.last.outputs
+last_output = trace.last.outputs.lower()

 if self.strategy == "follow_up":

-if "question" in last_output.lower():
+if "?" in last_output:

 continue

-if "help" in last_output.lower():
+if "found" in last_output:

 continue

-trace = yield "Thank you"
+trace = yield "Thanks, that helps."

 from giskard.checks.generators.user import UserSimulator